sivginirmak/matrix-reconstruction-with-implicit-neural-representations/section_notes/04-datasets.md

 Find datasets relevant

-DO NOT make up data or make synthetic data. pull from reputable sources.
+DO NOT make up data or make synthetic data. pull from reputable sour

 # Datasets